ak256/c-slim/README.md

 # C-Slim Language Project

 Goal of this project: create a simple C-style language, compiler, and interpreter.
-The language will basically be a copy of C but without verbose and outdated features that I find frustrating, as well as some miscellaneous new features.
+The language will be heavily based on C but without verbose and outdated features that I find frustrating, as well as some miscellaneous new features.

 For the sake of time, simplicity, and the fact that I just want to